Skip to main content

 10 min reading time

-The front door is more than just an entrance through which people enter and leave the house.
+The front door is more than just an entrance through which the house is entered and left.
 It conveys the first impression of a house and its inhabitants from the outside.
-It should always welcome family members, friends and guests.
-And keep unwanted visitors away.
-At the same time, it should shield our very own, private area from the outside world and still open itself in a friendly manner to most visitors.
-And if it's no longer beautiful, or simply doesn't suit you?
-Then simply paint your entrance door!
+It should always welcome family members, friends and guests and keep unwanted visitors out.
+At the same time, it should shield our very own private area from the outside world and still open up to most visitors in a friendly manner.
+And if it's no longer attractive or simply doesn't suit you?
+Then simply paint your front door!

 Before vs. After: Painting projects from the MissPompadour community